stanzin-curry/stanzin-curry/README.md

 · 👯 I’m looking for new projects and new ideas, so feel free to hit me up for anything new.

-· 🎸 I'm also a bid fan of "John Mayer".
+· 🎸 I'm also a big fan of "John Mayer".